Sunday, November 18, 2018

 Fragment of the map of 1913

-Tomb [of nabi] Abu an-Nida.
+Maqam Abu an-Nida.
 Photo of 1968

-The tomb [of nabi] Abu an-Nida has been probably existing up tot he Six-Days War in 1967, when the Golans Heights weere captured by Israel .Since then an Israeli military base has been established on the top of Tell Abu an-Nida, with mine fields around it.
+The maqam Abu an-Nida has been probably existing up tot he Six-Days War in 1967, when the Golans Heights weere captured by Israel .Since then an Israeli military base has been established on the top of Tell Abu an-Nida, with mine fields around it.
 Anyway, according to military reports about the Golans during the Yom Kippur War in 1973, – the Musim shrine wasn`t mentioned in the descriptions of the Israeli positions in Tell Abu an-Nida.

 Now the access to Mount Avital is blocked by Israeli officers.
 When looking at the top of the mountain which is densely built with military structures, one may think it is unlikely that something from the previous times could be saved.